-There are seven required workshops, which are: Orientation, Office Etiquette, Resume Writing, Interviewing, Networking and Business Dinner Etiquette, Volunteer Service Project, Financial Literacy, Team Building Activity, and Professional Social Media.
+There are seven (7) mandatory workshops, which are: Orientation, Office Etiquette, Resume Writing, Interviewing, Networking and Business Dinner Etiquette, Volunteer Service Project, Financial Literacy, Team Building Activity, and Professional Social Media.
 Additional workshops or retreats may be added.

 Why are all workshops mandatory?

 Attendance is required for each workshop and activity.
 Your acceptance into the FYF Program requires you to participate in the Workshops.
 The Workshop curriculum is part of the Find Your Future professional learning experience; therefore, they are all mandatory and students must make arrangements with work, school, and travel.